Drug & Alcohol Rehab, Detox & Treatment Resources

 Queen’s Village is within close proximity to Manhattan and all the other boroughs in New York City.
 The Big Apple is subject to the same challenges as any major metropolitan area.
 New York City like Los Angeles, Chicago and every small village and populated, suburban town are struggling with the epidemic of substance abuse.

-Alcohol and Drug Rehab Centers in Queen’s Village, New York
+Alcohol & Drug Rehab Centers in Queen’s Village, New York

-Residential treatment programs or retreat-based/inpatient programs ask participants to reside at the clinic while they remain in treatment.
-Retreat-based therapies can be highly effective because they separate you from the misused substance.
+Residential treatment programs ask participants to reside at the clinic while they remain in treatment.
+Inpatient care can be highly effective because they separate you from the misused substance.
 The barrier provided by inpatient treatment programs is key to strengthening your health and sobriety.
-The gifts of space, time and tranquility may seem humble from your perspective, but once you are on the road to recuperation, you’ll find just how precious the sanctuary of a retreat-based program can be.
+The gifts of space, time and tranquility may seem humble from your perspective, but once you are on the road to recuperation, you’ll find just how precious the sanctuary of an inpatient program can be.

-Whether you choose the flexibility of an outpatient treatment program or the security of a retreat-based facility, know that there’s a clinic that can help you recover.
+Whether you choose the flexibility of an outpatient treatment program or the security of an inpatient facility, know that there’s a clinic that can help you recover.
 You’re about to begin the road to health, it may be challenging and even a little uncomfortable along the way, but this transformation will renew your spirit and your life.

 After acknowledging you have the chronic condition of a use disorder, detoxification is the next big step.
 Don’t worry, popular culture and movies have given detox a bad reputation.
 Major advances have been made in the treatment of a use disorder.
 Medication-assisted treatments (MATs) like methadone, naltrexone and buprenorphine can ease the withdrawal symptoms experienced by misusers of heroin, prescription opioids and alcohol.